THE LEE MAJORS AFFAIR, A MINOR MATTER?

 Lee meant that as a joke.
 Actually he had forgotten that Sally still had several months before reaching her majority.
 Furthermore, as Sally herself realized instantly, Lee quickly grasped on the idea that if Sally was barred from this club, she could then go to dinner with him without having to worry about her friends.
 It was all very funny.
 Except that it very nearly turned out to be all very tragic.

-“This guy with the light on me just didn’t have a sense of humor at all,” Sally spat out disgustedly.
+“This guy with the light on me just didn’t have a sense of humour at all,” Sally spat out disgustedly.
 “So, while everybody was laughing it up big – ha-haing about my I.D. being somebody else’s – he grabbed me by my arm, started to drag me towards the door, and began saying all kinds of things about calling the police, having me arrested, and sending me to jail.”

 That was definitely the end of the fun.
 “I was just about in tears,” Sally recalled, her eyes widening.
 “And believe me, I was scared silly – just about out of my skin.”